hyperium/hyperium.github.io/_stable/server/hello-world-http2.md

 Let's start by making a "Hello, World!" server but this time with http2.

-First we need to declare out dependencies, let's add the following to out `Cargo.toml`:
+First we need to declare our dependencies, let's add the following to our `Cargo.toml`:

 ```toml
 [dependencies]